DanielMaritim/react-element/README.md

 A React Element is what gets returned from components.
 It's an object that virtually describes the DOM node that a component represents.An element is a plain object describing a component instance or DOM node and its desired properties.

- It is an immutable description object and you can not apply any methods on it.
+ It is an immutable description object and you can not apply any methods on it.Once an element is created, it is never mutated

  A React Element is created by calling  React.createElement() and describe its arguments.